 You can find the BH-MCO that serves your county here.
 The BH-MCO can help you find providers that treat mental health and substance use disorders.

 You can call your BH-MCO toll-free 24 hours a day, 7 days a week.
 You can also call the UPMC for You Health Care Concierge team at 1-800-286-4242 to get contact information for your BH-MCO.
 TTY users should call 711.
-Help is available Monday, Tuesday, Thursday, and Friday from 7 a.m. to 7 p.m.; Wednesday from 7 a.m. to 8 p.m.; and Saturday from 8 a.m. to 3 p.m.
+Help is available Monday, Tuesday, Thursday, and Friday from 8 a.m. to 6 p.m. and Wednesday from 8 a.m. to 8 p.m.

 If you have questions about transportation to behavioral health care appointments, you should contact your BH-MCO.